GENI-NSF/geni-tools/README-omni.txt

  "option_name_3": 67
 }
 }}}
- - New command `nicknames` lists the known aggregate and rspec nicknames (#146)
- - Split aggregate nicknames into a separate file from `omni_config` (#352) Omni periodically downloads a config file of standard aggregate nicknames so you don't have to define these, and can get such nicknames as soon as new aggregates are available.
+ - Log messages: include timestamp, make clearer (#296)
+ - Renew to now or past raises an exception (#337)
+ - Re-organize Omni help message for readability (#350)
+ - When renewing a slice using a saved slice credential, save the new slice credential and avoid printing the old slice expiration (#314)
  - Clean up logs and error messages when an aggregate is unreachable.
-Clients are cached for a given Omni invocation.
-Createsliver now gets its client similar to other methods. (#275)
+Clients are cached for a given Omni invocation. `CreateSliver` now gets its aggregate similar to other methods. (#275,#311)
- - Log messages: include timestamp, make clearer (#296)
+ - Add Utah DDC rack (#347)
- - Refactor chhandler credential saving methods into handler_utils (#309)
+ - Refactor chhandler credential saving methods into `handler_utils.py` (#309)
  - Explicitly import framework files to support packaging (#322)
  - Ignore unicode vs string in comparing AM URNs (#333)
- - When renewing a slice using a saved slice credential, save the new slice credential and avoid printing the old slice expiration (#314)
  - Document omni command line options (#329)
- - Re-organize Omni help message for readability (#350)

 New in v2.3.2:
  - Make framework_pgch not require a project if slice URN is given (#293)